omlonkar9714/XCaliber_Assignment/README.md

 1.Application logo
 --
+Basic logo for application round and square shape for android.

 2.Spalsh screen
 --
-2.1 Splash screen for android all screens supported
+2.1 Splash screen with splash icon for android.

 3.Login screen